-All PATs who receive an "Unsatisfactory" summative REACH Students Rating may file an appeal.
-If their appeal is granted, the "Unsatisfactory" summative REACH Students Rating will be replaced with an Emerging rating of 250 which is the lower part of "Developing."
+Those who receive an "Unsatisfactory" summative REACH Students Rating may file an appeal.
+If their appeal is granted, the "Unsatisfactory" summative REACH Students Rating will be replaced with a "Developing."

-The "Developing" summative REACH Students Rating will not reverse a non-renewal.
+For PATs, the "Developing" summative REACH Students Rating will not reverse a non-renewal.

 If the appeal is denied the "Unsatisfactory" summative REACH Students Rating stands.